Frequently Asked Questions For Accepted Nurse Anesthesiology Residents

 Are there any out-of-pocket expenses that I need to cover as a resident?

-Also purchasing the Butterfly IQ+ handheld ultrasound is an additional required cost (your ability to get student loan for this has been secured), but National covers the cost of the $400/month/device subscription for the duration of the program.
+The university will also be purchasing the Butterfly IQ3 handheld ultrasound for each resident and National also covers the cost of the device subscription for the duration of the program.

 Why do we need the Apex anesthesia access?

-National will send out an email with a discount code.
-It is required that all residents purchase APEX with the code we send, do not buy it in a group purchase or individually.
+National will purchase APEX for each cohort as a group, do not buy it in a group purchase or individually.

 We train our residents in Point of Care Ultrasound (POCUS) and Ultrasound Guided Regional Anesthesia (USGRA) both of which are rapidly becoming standard skills today in anesthesiology.
-The butterfly IQ+ (BFIQ+) allows residents to learn these skills both in the lab, clinical and at home on their down time.
+The butterfly IQ3 (BFIQ3) allows residents to learn these skills both in the lab, clinical and at home on their down time.
 This rapidly expands residents expertise in POCUS and USGRA scanning, assessment and diagnostic skills.

 What can I expect regarding the rigor of the program?